12 Months of Prepping – The First Year

 TASKS:

-Moving Forward to 12 Months of Prepping – Year 2
+Moving Forward to the Next Stage: Year 2

-Now that you have been bit by the prepping bug, your life has undoubtedly changed.
-Trips to the grocery store now include searching out bargains on dry goods and canned goods so that you can purchase one for now and one for later.
-Family outings now focus not only on having a good time, but on learning how to cope in the outdoors and making do without all of the creature comforts that come with a roof over your head.
+Once you’ve been bit by the prepping bug, your life will undoubtedly change.
+Trips to the grocery store will now include searching out bargains on dry goods and canned goods so that you can purchase one for now and one for later.

 The Final Word